Godspell: 2020: Berkshire Theatre Group

 Godspell became the first live show to be approved by the Actors' Equity Association during the COVID-19 pandemic.
 This production, which was performed in a tent in the Berkshire Theatre Group's parking lot, featured Nicholas Edwards, Tim Jones, Alex Getlin, Michael Wartella, Zach Williams, Dan Rosales, Brandon Lee, Emily Koch, Isabel Jordan, Najah Hetsberger and Kimberly Emmanuel.
 Instead of the standard opening to the show, which features the song, "Tower of Babble," the actors of the show shared how their lives were uniquely impacted by the pandemic.
 The show, which had the audience sitting ten feet away from the actors on stage (who were socially distanced themselves) required that every audience member wear a facial covering for the duration of the performance.
 This production brought up the possibility of more socially distanced theatrical productions in the future.
 The show ran from August 6, 2020, until September 20, 2020.

+2022: Spain

+In November 2022, Godspell returned to the Spanish stage with a new production directed by Emilio Aragón and produced by Antonio Banderas, in collaboration with Teatro del Soho CaixaBank and Estudio Caribe.
+The show opened on November 3, 2022, at the Teatro del Soho in Malaga and ran until January 8, 2023, with a total of 71 performances.
+In 2023, Concord Theatricals Recordings releases the Spanish cast recording.
+The album is available on digital platforms and in physical format.